Security Best Practices

 One of the most important things you can do is use a strong password for your Robinhood account.
 A strong password:

 A great way to make a strong password is to use a passphrase that’s easy for you to remember, but difficult for others to guess.
 You can also consider using a password manager to create and store strong passwords as well.

 Never share your password.
 If you’ve shared your Robinhood credentials with anyone else or if you use the same password for a different online account, please change your password immediately and enable 2FA for your Robinhood account.

 Device Monitoring allows you to view and manage every device that has been used to log in to your Robinhood account.

 To view your devices in the app: 1.
 Tap the Account (person) icon in the bottom right corner 2.
 Tap the three bars in the top right corner 3.
-Tap Settings 4.
-Tap Your Devices to view them
+Tap Security and Privacy 4.
+Tap Devices to view them

 It’s important to remain vigilant and keep an eye on your activity.
 We recommend regularly reviewing the listed devices and removing any you don’t recognize or no longer use.